Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 How can I prepare for a hip arthroscopy?

 Your healthcare provider will talk to you about how to prepare for your procedure.
-He may tell you not to eat or drink anything after midnight on the day of your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+He or she may tell you not to eat or drink anything after midnight on the day of your procedure.
+He or she will tell you which medicines to take or not take on the day of your procedure.

 What will happen during a hip arthroscopy?